OtpChatBot/Ybot/README.md

 =========

   * Fully written with erlang.
+  * Simultaneously run any number of bots on different transports.
   * Supporting plugins in different technology.
   * Now supporting:
     * Python plugins
     * Ruby plugins
     * Shell plugins
+    * Perl plugins
+    * Elixir plugins
   * To write a plugin does not need to know erlang
   * Very easily extensible
   * Irc supporting